Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 Desember 2025 11.02.00 UTC
+- WIB: Selasa, 16 Desember 2025 11.43.58 UTC
-- WITA: Selasa, 16 Desember 2025 12.02.00 UTC
+- WITA: Selasa, 16 Desember 2025 12.43.58 UTC
-- WIT: Selasa, 16 Desember 2025 13.02.00 UTC
+- WIT: Selasa, 16 Desember 2025 13.43.58 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature